Fady-Ibra/balance-transfer/README.md

 IP=localhost
 PORT=4000
 ```
-We need to change these values if needed.
+We have to change these values if needed.

-**2) We send an HTTP POST request to get the JSON Web Token (JWT) by running the command:**
+**2) We send an HTTP POST request to get the JSON Web Token (JWT) by running the commands:**
 ```
 ORG1_TOKEN=$(curl -s -X POST \
   http://$IP:$PORT/users \